Animal Care Policies

 |

-Providing Health Care for Agricultural Animals Imported for Use in Research and Teaching | AACUP | When animals used in research and teaching are born or hatched in UIUC production units, the AACUP Health Maintenance Organization (HMO) subsidizes the costs of health care, contingent upon completion of required preconditioning of the animals prior to shipment from the source herd. |
+Providing Health Care for Agricultural Animals Imported for Use in Research and Teaching | ACP-AG (AACUP) | When animals used in research and teaching are born or hatched in UIUC production units, the ACP-AG Health Maintenance Organization (HMO) subsidizes the costs of health care, contingent upon completion of required preconditioning of the animals prior to shipment from the source herd. |

 |